Conscription: Taiwan

+Turkey

+The Conscription Law of the Ottoman Empire was introduced just before the WW1 and has stayed in force with Turkey as well.
+Conscription applies to all male citizens from 21 to 41 years of age.
+It can be served either; 6-months unpaid as a private, 12-month paid as an officer or NCO (dependent on the level of education) and as a one-month service in exchange of a certain fee which also applies to the citizens who live abroad.

+Turks with multiple citizenship are exempt from conscription if they have already served in the armed forces of another country.
+Women and LGBT citizens are not drafted but can enlist as officers or NCOs on-demand.

 United Kingdom

 The United Kingdom introduced conscription to full-time military service for the first time in January 1916 (the eighteenth month of World War I) and abolished it in 1920.
 Ireland, then part of the United Kingdom, was exempted from the original 1916 military service legislation, and although further legislation in 1918 gave power for an extension of conscription to Ireland, the power was never put into effect.

 Conscription was reintroduced in 1939, in the lead up to World War II, and continued in force until 1963.
 Northern Ireland was exempted from conscription legislation throughout the whole period.

 In all, eight million men were conscripted during both World Wars, as well as several hundred thousand younger single women.
 The introduction of conscription in May 1939, before the war began, was partly due to pressure from the French, who emphasized the need for a large British army to oppose the Germans.
-From early 1942 unmarried women age 19–30 were conscripted.
-Most were sent to the factories, but they could volunteer for the Auxiliary Territorial Service (ATS) and other women's services.
+From early 1942 unmarried women age 20–30 were conscripted (unmarried women who had dependent children aged 14 or younger, including those who had illegitimate children or were widows with children were excluded).
+Most women who were conscripted were sent to the factories, but they could volunteer for the Auxiliary Territorial Service (ATS) and other women's services.
 Some women served in the Women's Land Army: initially volunteers but later conscription was introduced.
 However, women who were already working in a skilled job considered helpful to the war effort, such as a General Post Office telephonist, were told to continue working as before.
 None was assigned to combat roles unless she volunteered.
 By 1943 women were liable to some form of directed labour up to age 51.
 During the Second World War, 1.4 million British men volunteered for service and 3.2 million were conscripted.
 Conscripts comprised 50% of the Royal Air Force, 60% of the Royal Navy and 80% of the British Army.

 The abolition of conscription in Britain was announced on 4 April 1957, by new prime minister Harold Macmillan, with the last conscripts being recruited three years later.